-To identify our median employee, we determined the sum of 2023 base salary, target annual incentive bonus or spot bonus and target long-term cash or equity-based incentive award value for each individual, excluding Mr. O'Donnell, who was employed by us on December 31, 2023.
+To identify our median employee, we determined the sum of 2024 base salary, target annual incentive bonus or spot bonus and target long-term cash or equity-based incentive award value for each individual, excluding Mr. O'Donnell, who was employed by us on December 31, 2023.
+We are using the same median employee for our 2024 pay ratio calculation as we used in 2023, as we believe that there have been no changes to our employee population or employee compensation arrangements that we reasonably believe would result in a significant change to our pay ratio disclosure.
 As of December 31, 2023, we employed 931 people worldwide.
 For our employees who were paid in currency other than U.S. dollars, these amounts were converted into U.S. dollars at the applicable exchange rate on December 31, 2023.
 We included all employees, whether full-time or part-time.
 We annualized the compensation for full-time and part-time employees that were not employed by us for all of 2023.
 We did not make cost-of-living adjustments or any other assumptions, adjustments or estimates.
 We believe we are using a consistently applied compensation measure that reasonably reflects the annual compensation of our employees, as base salary, annual incentive bonus or spot bonus and long-term cash or equity-based incentive awards generally comprise nearly all of the annual compensation of our employees.